HanGuiqing/Classification-of-Micro-plastics-Based-on-Elemental-Composition/README.md

 This repository provides the implementation of a machine learning framework for the **identification and quantification of plastic (microplastic) compositions** using only **basic elemental descriptors** (C, H, O, N and derived ratios).

-The proposed workflow aims to serve as a **complementary, low-cost alternative** to spectroscopic techniques (e.g., FTIR, Raman).
+The method is intended as a complementary, low-cost, and chemically interpretable supplement to spectroscopic approaches such as FTIR, Raman, and NIR, rather than a direct replacement under all real-world conditions.

+In its current form, the framework should be regarded as a methodological proof-of-concept, with strongest applicability to well-controlled laboratory mixtures and aggregated plastic samples.

 ---